Nghiait123456/SystemDesignBigProject/MasterCard/README.md

 inventory service will have to listen for this event and rollback inventory. </br>
 When the order timeout, the record will be deleted from redis, and the Order Talking Service will also have the same action procedure as when it fails, only different status : "timeout".
-The event timeout will be pushed back by the redis cluster through Kafka and to the OrderTalkingService. </br>
+The event timeout will be pushed back by the redis cluster through Kafka and to the OrderTalkingService.
+Event timeout is valid only and is handled by the order talking service if the order is in processing status, not the end state. </br> </br>

 For internal checkout, the processing steps are similar, except that you don't have to talk to a third party to complete the checkout. </br>